behnammohammadkhani/trade-smart-contracts/docs/contracts/permissioning/permissionitems.md

 # `PermissionItems`

-Contract module which provides a permissioning mechanism.
+Contract module which provides a permissioning mechanism through the asisgnation of ERC1155 tokens.

 It inherits from standard ERC1155 and extends functionality for